gvwilson/sensibleadventures/bookster/bookster.md

 of old books and yellowing papers.

-That morning, the walled garden in front of the house was a riot of purple and orange flowers.
+That morning, the walled garden in front of the house was a riot of pink and purple flowers.
 Bees buzzed back and forth among them in busy ecstasy.
 Erileine paused at its front gate–the only iron gate in Starboard Town–to catch her breath.
 As she reached for the latch, a meaty fist struck the side of her head.